R-macos/recipes/README.md

    sources.

  * `Distribution.files:` list of files (or directories) to include in the final distribution tar ball.
-Defaults to `usr`.
+Defaults to `usr/local`.
+   This directive is intended only for restricting the content, installation is only supported for content under `usr/local` so no files outside that tree can be part of  the final distribution.

  * `Configure.script:` name of the configure script to use, defaults to `configure`

+ * `Configure.driver:` optional, if set, specifies the executable that will be called in order to process the configure script.
+   If not specified it is assumed that the configure script is executable on its own.

 ### Building